Transfusion associated circulatory overload

 Transfusion-Associated Circulatory Overload: A Clinical Perspective

 Transfusion-associated circulatory overload is characterized by new respiratory distress and hydrostatic pulmonary edema within 6 hours after blood transfusion, but its risk .
 Transfusion-associated circulatory overload (TACO).
-Transfusion-associated circulatory overload (TACO) remains a leading cause of transfusion-related morbidity and mortality, accounting for 21% of the transfusion-related fatalities reported to the United States Federal Drug Administration in 2012.
+TACO, which is likely underreported, has significant associated morbidity and mortality.
 Grevées d’une morbi-mortalité importante, elles sont sous-diagnostiquées et difficiles à différencier de part leurs présentations cliniques très proches.
 Pulmonary complications of transfusion include transfusion related acute lung injury (TRALI), transfusion-associated circulatory overload (TACO), and other types of acute lung injury (ALI).
 TRALI (Transfusion-related acute lung injury︓輸⾎関連急性肺障害)は、輸血後 6 時間以内に非心原性の肺水腫により急性呼吸不全をきたす重篤な輸血副作用です。.
 Acute hemolytic reaction (AHTR) due to ABO incompatibility.
 TACO, likely the most common of these, is defined as symptoms and signs of acute pulmonary edema associated with left atrial hypertension .

 Transfusion-associated circulatory overload (TACO) and transfusion-related acute lung injury (TRALI) are syndromes of acute respiratory distress that .
 TACO and TRALI are the leading causes of transfusion-related fatalities, and specific therapies are unavail .
 Pre-transfusion furosemide has been proposed as a mitigating strategy but has not received widespread endorsement, in part due to uncertainty .
 Despite being underreported, TACO is among the most common transfusion reactions.